jdenny95/StackExercise/README.md

 # StackExercise
-This is an exercise from the 'C# Intermediate: Classes, Interfaces and OOP' course on Udemy.
+This is an exercise from the 'C# Intermediate: Classes, Interfaces and OOP' course by Mosh Hamedani on Udemy.

 Exercise: Design a Stack